-Leia's Death In 'Star Wars: The Rise Of Skywalker' Was Everything Fans Wanted
+Leia's Final Scene In 'Star Wars: The Rise Of The Jedi' Was Everything Fans Wanted

 Star Wars: The Rise of Skywalker kept most of its significant twists under wraps until the film's premiere.
 But one storyline could not be hidden from public view: Leia's.
 Actress Carrie Fisher died in 2016 after principal photography was done for Star Wars: The Last Jedi, but long before The Rise of Skywalker started filming.
 Even though fans were told she would be added using leftover footage from Star Wars: The Force Awakens, everyone knew it was setting her up to die on-screen.
 At least Leia's death in Star Wars: The Rise Of Skywalker didn't disappoint.